 Mel Gibson says he took a break from acting and directing because he wasn't sure he wanted to stay in the business, but he's now writing again and is eager to direct.

-Group Editor Tim Gray, Gibson explains why he first decided to take a career break.
+In an interview with Variety Group Editor Tim Gray, Gibson explains why he first decided to take a career break.
 "I got to a place where I thought, you know, I don't even know if I want to do this, and walked away for awhile.
 I think I just walked away for about eight years.
 Cause you can keep grinding on the same bicycle and the chain starts to wear out."

 The 55-year-old Gibson -- who was interviewed on the sidelines of the Cannes Film Festival while promoting his latest film 'The Beaver' -- said his career absence gave him a fresh perspective when he returned.
 "So when you come back to it, it's kind of, it's interesting again.
 Not only because you've been absent from it for awhile, but because a lot of the factors around, including yourself have gone through some change."

 On his desire to return to directing, Gibson says: "Of course, I love it -- that's my favorite job standing up.
 Yeah, so I'm writing a few things."
 When asked if he has any observations about his recent life, the actor responds: "About life, oh boy, life.
 You don't want to hear about my three-ring circus."

 Gibson's public image was tarnished last year when tapes were released in the media in which the actor is heard in a series of angry rants that were allegedly recorded by his ex, Oksana Grigorieva.
 A complaint by Grigorieva triggered a domestic violence investigation that eventually culminated in Gibson pleading no contest to a misdemeanor battery charge and avoiding jail time.